 Third, the trust gap.
 Reps don’t trust AI recommendations that feel disconnected from their actual conversations.
 “Einstein says this deal is at risk” lands differently than “the last three calls showed the economic buyer stopped engaging and the champion’s language shifted from ‘when we implement’ to ‘if we move forward.’”
 The second version is grounded in observable behavior.
 Reps can verify it.
 That verifiability is what builds adoption.

 Momentum’s conversation intelligence addresses all three.
 It adds a leading signal source that doesn’t depend on rep logging discipline.
 It grounds recommendations in observable conversation behavior rather than CRM field values.
-And it gives Einstein a credibility anchor that the platform has been missing.
+The Slack integration matters here too: surfacing those grounded insights in the collaboration layer where deal conversations already happen closes the last-mile adoption gap that has historically killed AI recommendation tools in sales orgs.

 What Enterprise Buyers Should Evaluate Now

-The specific questions worth asking Salesforce in any evaluation:
+The specific questions worth pressing Salesforce on in any evaluation:

-- Where does Momentum’s conversation data land in the data model; Activity records, Data Cloud DMOs, or both?
+- Where does Momentum’s conversation data land in the data model: Activity records, Data Cloud DMOs, or both, and what’s the latency?

 - How does Identity Resolution handle conversation participants who aren’t in the CRM as Contacts?